dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 The Assign button is grayed out in that case.

-.. admonition:: Assign is additive
+.. tip:: Assign is additive
-   :class: nicetip

    The :guilabel:`Assign` button only adds the currently selected vertices to the active group.
 Vertices already assigned to the group are not removed from the group.

    Also keep in mind that a vertex can be assigned to multiple groups.